jetzlstorfer/developing-microservices/README.md

 <br>
 <br>

-# Part 2: Using a Container Registry
+# Lab 2: Using a Container Registry

 ### Step 1/3: Build the image